depthfirstlearning/depthfirstlearning.com/_posts/2018-06-27-AlphaGoZero.markdown

 AlphaGo Zero was a big splash when it debuted and for good reason.
 The grand effort was led by David Silver at DeepMind and was an extension of work that he started during his PhD.
-The main idea is to beat the game of Go and the approach taken is to use Monte Carlo Tree Search along with a deep neural network as the value approximation to cut off the search space.
+The main idea is to solve the game of Go and the approach taken is to use Monte Carlo Tree Search along with a deep neural network as the value approximation to cut off the search space.